NidhikumariVadodariya/NidhisRuler/README.txt

 This part endded successfully, though did it very carefully..

 Part 9 for adding new field and validations also done.. trying to add About us page link and display its contents..

+Half information added..

+take break..